 It’s important to keep your baby safe while they are sleeping.
 While in the Rock N Play, it can be dangerous if they roll over onto their stomach, which puts them at risk for suffocation even with straps on tight!

 How long does it take for baby to get used to crib?

 As you can see, there are a lot of factors to consider when transitioning your baby from the Rock n Play to the crib.
-Just remember that it’s important for both them and you to make this change as smoothly as possible so they don’t get too bored or feel abandoned!
-If you have any other questions about how best to transition your little one from their rocker into a bed, please share your thought in the comments.
+Just remember that it’s important for both them and you to make this change as smoothly as possible so that they can stay energized and energized!
+If you have other questions about how best to transition your little one from their rocker or from pack n play into a bed, please share your thoughts in the comments.
 We would love to help out with tips on fitting in some early sleep training along with getting them used to sleep all night long – we know what good things happen after that happens 😊